Root Guard

 The supporting cast

-Two premium botanicals anchor the DHT-defense system.
-But the formula was designed to address the conditions that make DHT worse — not just the hormone itself.
+Two premium botanicals anchor the system.
+The supporting ingredients address the conditions that amplify DHT damage.

-Zinc — acts as an enzymatic cofactor for 5-alpha-reductase modulation, adding a mineral-level reinforcement layer alongside the botanical inhibitors.
+Zinc — enzymatic cofactor for 5-alpha-reductase modulation, adding mineral-level reinforcement alongside the botanical inhibitors.

-Vitamin D3 — supports immune modulation (T-cell regulation) around the follicle, addressing the perifollicular micro-inflammation increasingly linked to pattern thinning.
+Vitamin D3 — immune modulation (T-cell regulation) around the follicle, addressing perifollicular micro-inflammation increasingly linked to pattern thinning.

-Tocotrienols + selenium + vitamin C — the 3-compartment antioxidant stack reduces the oxidative environment that accompanies DHT-driven miniaturisation, helping preserve follicle integrity in hormone-sensitive areas.
+Tocotrienols + selenium + vitamin C — the 3-compartment antioxidant stack reduces the oxidative environment that accompanies DHT-driven miniaturization, preserving follicle integrity in hormone-sensitive zones.

 Inflammation.
 Oxidation.
 Hormonal imbalance.
-A formula that only addresses one is a formula that leaves you exposed.
-This one was designed to address all three.
+A formula that addresses one leaves you exposed.
+This one addresses all three.

 References